WoodburyShortridge/woodburyshortridge.github.io/source/content/projects/2017-11-03/index.md

 ---
 *Georgia Tech, Sonification research project, [International Conference on Human-Computer Interaction with Mobile Devices 2016](https://www.semanticscholar.org/paper/Talkin-about-the-weather-incorporating-TalkBack-fu-Tomlinson-Schuett/7d6a0e0d1348c5d4b9ff54940fbbb8b1be7b8b32)*

-This project not only highlights the power of multimodal interface design for diverse users, it also serves to show how designing for edge cases elevates the experience for all.
-Along with my team at the Georgia Tech Sonification lab, I developed an [Android weather app](https://play.google.com/store/apps/details?id=com.sonification.accessibleweather) with a talk-back UI and especially enhanced the user experience for the visually impaired by creating earcons that provide the ‘glanceable’ function of visual weather icons to screen reader dependent users, resulting in a conference paper for [MobileHCI 2016](https://www.semanticscholar.org/paper/Talkin-about-the-weather-incorporating-TalkBack-fu-Tomlinson-Schuett/7d6a0e0d1348c5d4b9ff54940fbbb8b1be7b8b32).
+In collaboration with my team at the Georgia Tech Sonification Lab, I helped developed an [Android weather app](https://play.google.com/store/apps/details?id=com.sonification.accessibleweather) with a talk-back UI and enhanced UX for the visually impaired.
+The app  featured unique “earcons” that provide “glanceability” of current weather conditions.
+This project highlights the power of multimodal interface design for diverse users and shows how designing for edge cases elevates the experience for all.

 <div class="videoWrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EzE8g3A-D8U" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>